Credit: National Cancer Institute

 What Makes a Good Drug Candidate?

-Speaking of drug candidates, it’s essential to also examine the primary metrics used to determine whether certain chemical compounds would qualify as a drug candidate or not.
+Speaking of drug candidates, it’s essential to also examine the primary metrics used to determine whether certain chemical compounds would qualify as drug candidates or not.

 The reality of research and development within the pharmaceutical sphere is that not every compound will lead to a true candidate for a viable drug.
 Without viability, a clinical trial cannot move forward.